 If you’re a stickler for spacing, you’ll like this tip for centring text!
 Make sure your text box is the same width as the element you’re trying to align it with.
 Then, simply navigate to the drop down menu (as pictured) and hit the “centre” option.

 I often use tip one (nudging elements by 10px) to equally space the elements on my page.
 For example, if you have a title at the top of the page and some text further down, you might want to place a photograph between them both.
 I’ll use the nudging technique and count out the “nudges” between the two elements to ensure perfect spacing.
 For example, In the image below, there are six nudges between the title and the text.
 So, I place my image three nudges down from the title.

 This is difficult to explain with clarity, so if you don’t understand leave a comment below.
 I’ll be happy to throw together a quick video tutorial demonstrating this technique further.

-5) Easy tool for checking spelling and grammar:
+5) Tool for checking spelling and grammar:

 I use a free browser extension called Grammarly to check my spelling and grammar as I type.
 It checks everything I type into WordPress, Gmail, Facebook and of course, Canva.
 It comes in very handy and stops me making silly mistakes!

-Did these tips help you?
+Did my Canva tips & tricks help you?

 If so, please consider sharing these tips with other Canva users.
 You can Tweet this message:Make the most of @Canva with these 5 easy tips Click To Tweet